Yuheng3107/aichallenge/README.md

 # National AI Student Challenge 2022
 This is the GitHub Repo for the National AI Student Challenge 2022.
 We have used [PeekingDuck](https://github.com/aisingapore/PeekingDuck) as our core tool for Computer Vision.

-Please make sure your whole body is in view while doing the exercise

 ## Prerequisites
 Running our app requires the installation of git, a Version Control Software (to clone the repository), as well as Python3 to run the code, and finally, a browser such as Google Chrome or Microsoft Edge which supports multi-part responses which are required to stream the PeekingDuck image data onto the web application.